Tim Bayliss: Personal life

 In Season 7, having recovered from being shot, he converted to Zen Buddhism.
 At the end of the episode "Zen and the Art of Murder" it is implied he abandoned Buddhism as he feels having to shoot and kill a suspect who pulled a gun made him "not a very good Buddhist."
 Bayliss' sexual orientation and religion had prompted him to develop a website, which was later shut down on request of Homicide Captain Roger Gaffney.
 In the series finale he is outraged when Luke Ryland, "the Internet killer," escapes prosecution as the result of a legal snafu.
 Bayliss is later shown cleaning out his desk, with the implication that he is quitting the force, despite telling Giardello that he is merely doing some spring-cleaning.
 Ryland is found shot dead, execution-style, a while later.
 In Homicide: The Movie (2000), Bayliss was revealed to have taken an extended leave of absence, claiming that he had "things to think about" and issues (a point on which he is mocked by Meldrick Lewis).
 He returned to the force to solve Lieutenant Giardello's murder with the help of his old partner Pembleton; afterward, he confessed to Pembleton that he had indeed murdered Ryland, and asked Pembleton to turn him in.
+In an ongoing set of Substack stories published by Kyle Secor that appear to be taken as canon by the H:LOTS creatives, Bayliss ends up being convicted for manslaughter in 2001 but receives a light 5-year prison sentence.
+He serves the entire stretch and is released without probation or parole in 2006.

 Ryland's name is written on the Board in blue to indicate a closed, cold case.
 The circumstances leading up to that result (Bayliss' arrest or death) are not revealed, but Pembleton later comments that he caught two killers that night.
 In a Season 3 episode of Law & Order: Special Victims Unit, John Munch mentions he once had a partner who took cases too personally and ended up committing suicide; while he does not elaborate further, Munch was briefly partnered with Bayliss during the seventh season of Homicide.